 There’s a real danger in having too few channels on a large team.
-Say you’ve got 500 people at a company using just 40 channels in total.
+Let’s say you’ve got 500 people at a company using just 40 channels in total.
 Any one of those channels is likely to span many topics and projects that cross several functional groups, so specific information will be harder to track down.
 It’s better to add new channels around narrower topics to keep them tightly focused.

-Shared channels: collaborate with outside organizations
+Slack Connect: collaborate with outside organisations

-#acme-beacon), but either side can set their own name for the same shared channel according to their distinct naming conventions.
+#a1-marketing-beacon), but either side can set their own name for the same shared channel according to their distinct naming conventions.
 As with channel names, public and private settings for shared channels are independent, so they can be set as public on both sides, private on both sides or public on one side and private on the other.

 Social channels provide real value

 Aside from cross-functional teams working on projects together, some of the most popular channels are informal or social in nature, such as

 Some might say that discussing non-work activities is counterproductive, but social channels allow employees to get to know each other better, share their knowledge and expertise and help to build a wider sense of camaraderie and cohesion on teams.